LBHB/NEMS0/README.rst

 and comparing the predictive accuracy of multiple models.
-We use it to develop and test `computational models of how sound is encoded in the brains of behaving mammals <https://hearingbrain.org>`__, but it will probably work with your timeseries data as well.
+We use it to develop and test `computational models of how sound is encoded in the brains of behaving mammals <https://hearingbrain.org>`__, but it will work with many different types of timeseries data.

+We also have a Gitter chat where you can get help from other users: https://gitter.im/lbhb/nems

 Installation
 ------------

-If you don’t already have Python installed, see the `installation instructions <docs/installation.md>`__ for recommended procedures.
+If you don’t already have Python installed, see the `installation instructions <https://nems.readthedocs.io/en/dev/installation.html>`__ for recommended procedures.

 Quick Generic Python Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~